 As has been frequently observed in the business world, the danger with these weak points of social media use is that they can be more detrimental than no social media use at all (Harris and Lock 2010).
 Some candidates actually damaged their brands through misuse of social media tools.
 For example, Stuart Maclennan, the Labour candidate for Moray in Scotland, was sacked in April for a series of inappropriate tweets that were highly critical of both his prospective constituency and his bosses.
 One message actually read: “Iain Dale (Tory blogger) reckons the biggest gaffes will likely be made by candidates on Twitter - what are the odds it'll be me?".
 Others used the twitterstream simply for a series of PR messages and did not respond to any posted queries.

-Concluding thoughts – where do we go from here?
+Conclusion

 This paper, by focusing on the use of social media in political marketing, has provided useful insights into its positive use and areas for improvement, particularly around political relationship marketing.
 Indeed, in the wider marketing literature there is much debate on the role of social media in relationship marketing (e.g. Bijmolt et al., 2010; Libai et al., 2010; Schau et al., 2009; Van Bruggen et al., 2010).
 Thus, the contribution of this study is to open up this new research direction in political marketing, an area which has the potential to grow in importance.
 Specifically, this paper examined the uses of social media in two local political campaigns for the 2010 UK General Election.
 Thus, the principal limitation of the study is its lack of generalisability.
 However, the use of new technologies such as social media for marketing is growing exponentially in the commercial setting, and because Barack Obama successfully used them for his campaign in 2008, the potential of social media for political marketing is clear.